rkgIITBh/data-structures.github.io/HTML/graphSearch.md

 </p>

 Tremaux's graph exploration method was simplified later by Robert Tarjan.
-Tarjan noticed that the fundamental idea is go as much deep as possible using unexplored edges.
-After reachin a point where no new vertex could be reached backtrack and repeat exploration of remaining graph via the first unexplored edge.
-Continue the graph exploration until all edges are traversed and all vertices are visited at least once.
+Tarjan noticed that the fundamental idea is to go as much deep as possible using unexplored edges.
+After reaching a point where no new vertex could be reached, backtrack and repeat the exploration of the remaining graph via the first unexplored edge.
+Continue the graph exploration until all edges have been traversed and all vertices are visited at least once.
 Tarjan named it as Depth-First Search (DFS).
-DFS traverses each edge exactly twice and visits each vertex at most twice the degree times.
+DFS traverses each edge twice and visits each vertex at most twice the degree times.

-Tarjan's DFS algorithm appear below.
+Tarjan's DFS algorithm appears below.

 ```
 // Initializations